 It took one or two years of clinician education for things to start changing.
-A strong physician-led culture and a commitment to care quality ensured that all physicians embraced the feedback and reevaluated their prescribing behavior.
+A strong physician-led culture and a commitment to care quality ensured that all physicians embraced the feedback and reevaluated their prescribing behaviour.

-With physician education aimed to encourage pain management approaches that do not rely heavily on opioids,37 opioid prescriptions fell from 60,000 per month in 2014 to 31,000 in 2017 and to under 22,000 in 2019.38 This would not have been possible without the organization’s dashboard obsession, powered by cradle-to-grave health data and the ability to turn that data into usable information.
+With physician education aimed to encourage pain management approaches that do not rely heavily on opioids,37 opioid prescriptions fell from 60,000 per month in 2014 to 31,000 in 2017 and to under 22,000 in 2019.38 This would not have been possible without the organisation’s dashboard obsession, powered by cradle-to-grave health data and the ability to turn that data into usable information.

-Now, EHR integration with the state’s Prescription Drug Monitoring Program makes it possible to know if a patient has received or sought opioid prescriptions elsewhere.
+Now, EHR integration with the state’s Prescription Drug Monitoring Programme makes it possible to know if a patient has received or sought opioid prescriptions elsewhere.
 The EHR also limits the quantities and doses for new opioid prescriptions.39

 Exponential growth of medical imaging in routine diagnostic practice, without a corresponding increase in the number of radiologists, has increased radiologists’ workloads: One US study estimates it increased from three images per minute per radiologist in 1999 to 16 in 2010.40

-The medical center looked to AI to improve efficiency.
-With Aidoc, a technology startup, the team focused on time-sensitive and potentially life-threatening conditions that can benefit from a quicker diagnosis.42 They started with brain imaging.
+The medical centre looked to AI to improve efficiency.
+With Aidoc, a technology startup, the team focussed on time-sensitive and potentially life-threatening conditions that can benefit from a quicker diagnosis.42 They started with brain imaging.
 When AI detects bleeding in the brain, that image pops up on a radiologist’s screen, pushing that case to the top of the work list so that the radiologist can review and confirm the diagnosis and return the results to the ordering physician, who can initiate immediate treatment.

-Software developers spent weeks shadowing radiologists to understand their work, pain points, and communication flows.
+Software developers spent weeks shadowing radiologists to understand their work, pain points and communication flows.
 Several key insights informed the design of the tool:

-Due to advanced IT and data security capabilities, Sheba was able to quickly roll out the solution to all radiologists, and its innovation-led culture contributed to physician engagement with Aidoc’s software developers and quick adoption of the technology.
+Due to advanced IT and data security capabilities, Sheba was able to quickly roll out the solution to all radiologists and its innovation-led culture contributed to physician engagement with Aidoc’s software developers and quick adoption of the technology.

-With 96 percent accuracy, Aidoc’s solution has been shown to reduce turnaround time by 32 percent for critical cases.43 Studies are ongoing to evaluate the impact on overall length of stay, diagnostic accuracy, and turnaround time.
+With 96 per cent accuracy, Aidoc’s solution has been shown to reduce turnaround time by 32 per cent for critical cases.43 Studies are ongoing to evaluate the impact on overall length of stay, diagnostic accuracy and turnaround time.

 Going forward, Sheba and Aidoc are exploring the use of AI in: